 Recently the Sustainable Prosperity, an environmental think tank based at the University of Ottowa, conducted a study, aptly labeled “New Solutions for Sustainable Stormwater Management in Canada.”

 The study reviews the current state of stormwater management in Canada and the two most regularly employed tools: green infrastructure and Stormwater user fees.

-It goes into great depth exploring the relationship between these two tools, with cases studies from both Canada and the USA.
+It goes into great depth exploring the relationship between these two tools, with case studies from both Canada and the USA.

 Daily Commercial News reports:

 “Stormwater management, especially, presents a “unique challenge” for many local governments.
 Traditional stormwater infrastructure — mainly pipes and culverts — is costly to install and maintain, but, except for a few jurisdictions, it lacks dedicated and sustainable funding.
 Urbanization has increased the total area of hard surfaces, which contributes to stormwater runoff.
 That has led to more pollution reaching rivers and lakes.
 As well, changing weather patterns have increased the frequency of extreme storm events, which sometimes overwhelm the capacity of existing infrastructure while putting people and property at risk.